melanieplageman/autobench/README.md

 `site.yaml`: the main Ansible playbook in this project currently.
 It runs the VM role tasks.
 First it provisions the VMs and associated resources, then it runs a set up tasks to do setup on the provisioned VM, including loading a newer Linux kernel and restarting the VM.
 Though you can run the Postgres and TPC-DS roles on other hosts, currently the playbook is geared toward an environment where you can provision a brand new VM for the explicit purpose of doing this work.

-`tpcds.yaml`, `fio.yaml`, `postgres.yaml`: These are the three main playbooks that currently exist. `fio.yaml` will run the tasks in the `fio` role, as well as the dependent `disk_kernel` role which sets the kernel settings to those under test.
+`tpcds.yaml`, `fio.yaml`, `fio_combinations.yaml`, `postgres.yaml`: These are the four main playbooks that currently exist. `fio.yaml` and `fio_combinations.yaml` will run the tasks in the `fio` role, as well as the dependent `disk_kernel` role which sets the kernel settings to those under test.
 Currently it is set to run only on an `azure_vm` host, however it is easy to change that. `postgres.yaml` will run the tasks in the `postgres` role as well as those in the `systemd-user` and `git` roles. `tpcds.yaml` will run the tasks in both the `postgres` role (and its dependencies) as well as the `tpcds` role.

 If we start working on various TPC-DS performance experiments, it could be advantageous to create a profile with both various Postgres and TPC-DS settings which will be consumed by the `tpcds` role as well as used to generate a modified `postgresql.conf` file using a template in the `postgres` role.
 These could go in a new directory in the `profiles` directory.

 `results` directory:
 This is the target for the formatted output which will be fetched from the target host and copied to the user's local machine.
 Results copied here are usually in JSON format.
-However, fio results metadata is stored in a database.
+However, fio results metadata are stored in a database and the original JSON is deleted.

 `roles` directory:
 This directory houses most of the tasks for all of the plays in this project.